xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     },

 **2.3 CONNECTED**
 The CONNECTED API return a JSON ARRAY containing data about all connected devices.
-Each device is described by means of its mac address (without : symbol) and a flag indicating of the sensor is active (sending data) or not.
+Each device is described by means of its _mac_ address (without : symbol), it _id_ and the _active_ flag indicating of the sensor is active (sending data) or not.

     [
       {
         "mac": "0a0b0c010201",
+        "id": 1,
         "active": true
       },
       ...